fw2043/leetcode/Heap & Priority Queue/Note.md

 According to Wikipedia, a Heap is a special type of binary tree.
 A heap is a binary tree that meets the following criteria:

 Is a complete binary tree;

 The value of each node must be no greater than (or no less than) the value of its child nodes.
 A Heap has the following properties:

-Insertion of an element into the Heap has a time complexity of O(logN);
+1. Insertion of an element into the Heap has a time complexity of O(logN);

-Deletion of an element from the Heap has a time complexity of O(logN);
+2. Deletion of an element from the Heap has a time complexity of O(logN);

-The maximum/minimum value in the Heap can be obtained with O(1) time complexity.
+3. The maximum/minimum value in the Heap can be obtained with O(1) time complexity.

 # Python buit-in module
 1. headq: min-heap, start from index = 0

 2. method:

-convert a list to a heap: heapq.heapify()
+    convert a list to a heap:
+    heapq.heapify()

-    li = [5, 7, 9, 1, 3]
+    list = [5, 7, 9, 1, 3]

     heapq.heapify(list)